IgniteUI/igniteui-docfx/en/components/category-chart-highlighting.md

 <div>
     <button data-localize="stackblitz" class="stackblitz-btn"   data-iframe-id="category-chart-highlighting-iframe" data-demos-base-url="{environment:dvDemosBaseUrl}">View on StackBlitz
     </button>

 </div>
 <div class="divider--half"></div>

-### Highlight Layers
+## Highlight Layers

-The category chart component can enable three types of highlighting when hovering over items.
+The Ignite UI for Angular category chart component can enable three types of highlighting when hovering over items.

 1. Series Highlighting will highlight the single data point when the pointer is positioned over it.